MCStreetguy/atom-snippet-injector/README.md

 > "Ctrl + Alt + O"

+##### **snippet-injector:update**
+This command updates an existing snippet's content to the current selection in the current editor.
+You will be prompted for choosing an existing snippet.

+*Name in menus:*
+> "Update existing snippet"

 ##### **snippet-injector:insert**
 This command injects a snippet to the current marker position(s).
 You will be prompted to choose a snippet from a list.